sennetconsortium/documentation/docs/param-search/schema-sample.md

 ## Description:
 A query string is built by combining schema elements documented below with matching values.
 Each "term" of the query is combined using the & character, and the entire query is attached to the base URL after a ? character, per web standards.

-Query terms may be composed from attributes deeper in the schema type of an attribute.
+Query terms may be composited from attributes deeper in the schema type of an attribute.
 For example, the Sample Schema attribute ```metadata``` is has a type of Sample Metadata Schema, and Sample Metadata Schema has an attribute ```organ_condition```.
 Querying Samples supports a term to search for samples from healthy organs, such as ```metadata.organ_condition=healthy```, and a query like:
 ```
 GET https://search.api.sennetconsortium.org/v3/param-search/samples?metadata.organ_condition=healthy&organ=LI
 ```